 Contact us HERE with a little information about your organization, location and preferred dates.

 Run time: Approximately 40 minutes.
 (Optional Q&A Session and walk-through of her popular post “10 Immediate and Tangible Ways to Help a Grieving Friend” are also available.)

 Please note: There is no speaking fee.
 This is a ministry to serve and bless others.

 Natalie has BA in Advertising from the University of North Texas, and is a former on-air radio personality, marketing director, and event planner.
-She is also a corporate trainer with a global communications firm, where she teaches executives how to communicate clearly, concisely, and effectively through one-on-one coaching and intensive two-day training workshops.
+She also spent many years a corporate trainer with a global communications firm, teaching executives how to communicate clearly, concisely, and effectively through one-on-one coaching and intensive two-day training workshops across the country.

 In August 2018, her world was rocked by tragedy, causing life to turn in a dramatically different direction.
 She learned to rely on the faith she’d embraced since childhood to give her the confidence to push forward.